 Body weight is easy to measure when assessing if a cat is overweight or obese – easier than trying to measure body fat.
 Using body weight as a guide, cats are considered to be overweight when they weigh 10-20% above their ideal body weight.
 They are considered obese when they weigh 20% or more above their ideal body weight.

 What are the risks with obesity?

-A large, lifetime study of Labrador retrievers found that a moderately overweight group of dogs lived nearly two years less than their leaner counterparts.
-It‘s a sobering statistic as it was always accepted that heavy dogs lived a shorter time than lean dogs, but by only 6-12 months.
-It’s reasonable to expect we would see similar results in a study performed on overweight cats.
+A large, lifetime study of Labrador Retrievers found that a moderately overweight group of dogs lived nearly two years less than their leaner counterparts.
+This is a sobering statistic as it was always accepted that heavy dogs lived a shorter time than lean dogs, but only by around 6-12 months.
+It is reasonable to expect we would see similar results in a study performed on overweight cats.

-Previously, fat was considered to be relatively inert tissue, simply storing excess energy calories and adding to body mass.
-Scientific evidence now reveals that fat tissue is biologically active, however.
+Previously, fat was considered to be relatively inactive tissue, simply storing excess energy calories and adding to body mass.
+Scientific evidence now reveals that fat tissue is biologically active.
 It secretes inflammatory hormones and creates oxidative stress on the body’s tissue, both of which contribute to many diseases.
-Thinking of obesity as a chronic, low-level inflammatory condition is a new paradigm.
+Thinking of obesity as a chronic, low-level inflammatory condition is a new approach.